ryhanlon/restaurant_reviews_app/README.md

 ##### Technical Components
 - CSS Grid, Flexbox and Media Queries used to build the _responsive features_.
-- JavaScript (ECMASript 6) is used for user interactions which include:
+- Aria roles, global attributes and semantic html used to enhance Accessibility.
-    - choose from three types of games to play
+- JavaScript (ECMASript 6)

 - Leaflets.js, an open-source JavaScript library for mobile-friendly interactive maps.
 [Leaflets.js](https://leafletjs.com/)
 - Mapbox API for the map.
 [Mapbox](https://www.mapbox.com/)